LasithaPrabodha/OOP/readme.md

     }
     ```

     In this example, the `PaymentProcessor` class depends on the abstraction (`IPaymentGateway`) instead of concrete implementations.
-This allows for easier swapping of payment gateways (e.g., `PayPal

-    Gateway` or `StripeGateway`) and promotes loose coupling between the `PaymentProcessor` and the specific payment gateway implementation.
+This allows for easier swapping of payment gateways (e.g., `PayPalGateway` or `StripeGateway`) and promotes loose coupling between the `PaymentProcessor` and the specific payment gateway implementation.

     These code examples demonstrate how the SOLID principles can be implemented in C# to create maintainable, extensible, and loosely coupled code.
 Applying these principles helps to improve code quality, flexibility, and ease of maintenance in real-world scenarios.